ederoyd46/OSMImport/README.md

 0.4.0.0 - Changed to use multiple threads.
 Moved a bulk of the logic into it's own module

+0.5.0.0 - Reimplemented using alternative procol buffer library due to slow parsing of some records and problems with the sint datatype.

 Installation Instructions
 -------------------------